Lighthouses of the Apostles

 And because 400 acres around each lighthouse was reserved for the use of the keeper — on Devils and Raspberry, the whole island was reserved — the scenery around each lighthouse includes spectacular stands of old-growth white pine and hemlock.

-“Oddly enough, these symbols of civilization ended up actually protecting the largest tracts of unlogged forest in the Upper Midwest,’’ says chief of planning Jim Nepstad.
+“Oddly enough, these symbols of civilization ended up actually protecting the largest tracts of unlogged forest in the Upper Midwest,’’ says the park service's Jim Nepstad.

 Big or small, old or newer, each lighthouse has its fans.